 The following information applies to in-person classes only.
 For information on video classes please contact Bernadette.

 The term fee varies from term to term depending on the number of weeks in the term but it equates to $15.00 per class for Yoga and $12.00 per class for Meditation and Relaxation.
-The casual fee is $20 per class for yoga and $15 per class for Meditation and Relaxation.

 You can pay by EFT or by cheque or cash at classes (sorry, no card facilities).